 Finally, considering what's in your car can make a difference in how far your car goes on a gallon.
 A trunk or pickup bed full of heavy, unnecessary items hurts mileage.
 A simple thorough cleaning can do as much for your mileage in some cases as the latest fuel-saving gadget could ever hope to do [sources: U.S. Environmental Protection Agency, U.S. Department of Energy].

-For related articles and more great information, check out the links on the next page.
+For related articles and more great information, check out the links below.